Edward F. Gilman and Dennis G. Watson2

 Pest resistance: free of serious pests and diseases

-Sourgum prefers a moist, slightly acid soil.
+Black tupelo prefers a moist, slightly acid soil.
 Larger specimens may be difficult to transplant from deep, well-drained field soil because of its deep roots and should only be transplanted from the field in the spring.
 Therefore, it is usually seen growing in containers at the nursery.
 Little pruning is required to form a well-structured tree since the trunk stays straight and branches usually grow at wide angles with the trunk.
-Sourgum makes a good street or parking lot tree for suburban neighborhoods, possibly for downtown areas.
+Black tupelo makes a good street or parking lot tree for suburban neighborhoods, possibly for downtown areas.
 It should be used more often for this purpose but will benefit from occasional irrigation in droughts.
 Does amazingly well in wet, compacted soils typical of many urban areas with highly disturbed clay soil.
 It is also somewhat salt-tolerant for planting along the shore.

-Sourgum is rarely attacked by pests, and when it is they are rarely serious enough to warrant control.
+Black tupelo is rarely attacked by pests, and when it is they are rarely serious enough to warrant control.

 Nyssa sylvatica var. sylvatica grows on moist sites; var. aquatica has a buttressed and swollen trunk base and grows in swamps.
-Nyssa bicolor is very similar and often confused with Nyssa sylvatica .
+Nyssa bicolor is very similar and often confused with Nyssa sylvatica.

 Scales, including Sourgum scale, can be controlled with horticultural oil.